lepoidev/blossom/README.md

 # blossom
-An implementation of Edmonds Blossom algorithm
+An implementation of Edmonds Blossom algorithm for maximum matchings